roadtocode4u/spaceship/docs/interview/06-ExpressJS/02-medium/02-medium.md

 Creating a basic server in `Express.js` is an easy process.
 Express.js is a commonly used web application framework for Node.js that simplifies the task of building web applications and APIs.
 Here are the steps you can follow to create a basic server using Express.js:

 1. **Install Node.js and npm :**
-   Make sure you have Node.js and npm (Node Package Manager) installed on your machine.
-You can download them from the official website : **[Node.js](https://nodejs.org/en)** .
+   Assuming you have already knowledge about the `Node.js`

 2. **Initialize your project :**
-   Create a new directory for your project and navigate to it in the terminal.
-Run the `npm init -y` command to initialize a new Node.js project and create a `package.json` file .
+   Create a new directory for your project Run the `npm init -y` command to initialize a new Node.js project and create a `package.json` file .

 3. **Install Express :**
    Install Express.js as a dependency for your project using the `npm install express` command: